DETAILED GUIDE TO TEMPERATURE CONTROL

 Temperature is another important parameter to control in your reef tank.
 Corals and other reef inhabitants can be sensitive to temperature swings and we should try to limit them to around 1-2 degrees daily, the tighter the better.
 Although many of you reading this may believe it's a solid fact that 78 degrees is the ideal temperature to keep in your aquarium, we will spend a good portion of this article making the argument for increased temps more in line with seawater temps found in the most common collection zones in the indo-pacific ocean.

 Although it is widely documented that many Reef Systems can be successful anywhere from 76°F to 84°F it is obviously in your best interest to maximize your tanks parameters to closely match the natural ocean zones where the corals you wish to keep are found.
-Because of this, at Reef Chasers we keep all our coral farm systems at 82°F or 28°C and we rarely allow temp to rise above 82 or fall below 81.
+Because of this, at Reef Chasers we keep all our coral farm systems at 80°F-81F

 HOW TEMPERATURE IMPACTS YOUR REEF TANK